thenativeweb/is-typescript/README.md

 // => true
 ```

-The package verifies whether the npm package `typescript` is installed, and whether a `tsconfig.json` file exists at the given root directory.
+The package verifies whether a `tsconfig.json` file exists at the given root directory.

 ## Running the build